Target Field station

-Target Field station (formerly known during construction under the names of Minneapolis Intermodal Station, Downtown Minneapolis/Ballpark Station, and The Interchange) is a multimodal commuter train and light rail station in Minneapolis, Minnesota.
+Target Field station (formerly known during construction under the names of Minneapolis Intermodal Station, Downtown Minneapolis/Ballpark Station, and The Interchange) is a light rail station in Minneapolis, Minnesota.
 Located in the North Loop area of Downtown Minneapolis, the station is named for Target Field, the Minnesota Twins baseball stadium.
-METRO Blue Line light rail service started on November 14, 2009; Northstar Line commuter rail service started November 16, 2009; METRO Green Line light rail service started on June 14, 2014.
+METRO Blue Line light rail service started on November 14, 2009; METRO Green Line light rail service started on June 14, 2014.

 Layout

 A down on the Northstar Line platform.

-The station adjoins Target Field, and commuter rail trains can wait beside the stadium.
-The station has an island platform serving commuter rail and two sets of light rail island platforms.
+The station adjoins Target Field.
+The station has two sets of light rail island platforms.
 The original, Platform 1, opened in 2009 with the extension, Platform 2, opened in 2014.

-The lower level Northstar platform runs northeast–southwest at ground level between two tracks.
-The original light rail platform runs perpendicular over the commuter rail tracks, parallel to the 5th Street North bridge.
+The original light rail platform runs perpendicular over the BNSF Wayzata Subdivision, parallel to the 5th Street North bridge.
 Platform 2 was built northwest of the Platform 1, approximately 100 ft apart.
-Near the commuter platform is a third track on the northwest side, allowing freight traffic to bypass the platform tracks.

 History

 First pair of side platforms for light rail under construction.

 The first railroad tracks in Minneapolis on the west bank of the Mississippi were placed in this location by the St. Paul and Pacific Railroad which later became the Great Northern Railway.
 The Minneapolis and St. Louis Railway and Great Northern Railway laid parallel east/west tracks in this location platted as Dakota Avenue/4th Avenue between 3rd Street North and 5th Street North.
 The Minneapolis and St. Louis Track was the southern track, and the Great Northern track was the northern track.
 This grade separation was agreed upon in 1890 after much litigation.
 The rail bed was lowered to form what is known as "The Cut" below the street grade today.

 The station is near the sites of other former Minneapolis railroad depots.
 The first rail depot in downtown Minneapolis, for the St. Paul and Pacific, was located east near the present-day Fourth Street along the same tracks.
 The Minneapolis and St. Louis railway freight and passenger depots were located at the East side of Washington Avenue, also east of the present Target Field station.
 The Electric Short Line Railway (Luce Line) depot was located at the northwest corner of 7th St. North and 3rd Avenue North.
 It was shared with the Minneapolis, St. Paul, Rochester and Dubuque Electric Traction Company (known as the Dan Patch Line and later the Minneapolis, Northfield and Southern Railway), as well as the Minneapolis, Anoka and Cuyuna Range Interurban railway.

 The last passenger rail station to operate in Minneapolis was the Minneapolis Great Northern Depot, which was served by Amtrak until 1978.